Al-Ittihad Al-Islamiya; Al-Ittihad Al-Islami; Islamic Union; Islamic Unity

 The group amalgamated views of its predecessor groups; al Jama’a al-Islamiya and Wahdat al-Shabab al-Islam.
 Ultimately its roots were in the regime change of Barre and to create a Shariah-based government that condemned Sufi practices.

 The AIAI has been accused of having a strong affiliation with Al Qaida, the connection was established in 1994 following financial support being given by Osama Bin Laden.

 The original objective was the removal of Barre’s regime and to institute an Islamic state in Somalia.
 A secondary objective was to force secession of the Ogeden region of Ethiopia.

-AIAI’s tactics have largely been based in the use of firearms, explosives and insurgent style attacks on Ethiopian forces and Somali factions.
+AIAI’s tactics have largely been based on the use of firearms, explosives and insurgent-style attacks on Ethiopian forces and Somali factions.
 The group is responsible for a series of bombings, shootings, and kidnappings.

 AIAI’s repeated attacks lead Ethiopia to retaliate, progressively weakening the group.
 Since 1997 the group has largely disbanded, becoming highly decentralized.
 It is thought to have been responsible for attacks as recently as 2005, but it is unclear to what extent these dispersed groups are affiliated with AIAI command.

 THE MACKENZIE INSTITUTE